Skip to content

 Hopefully you are also setting quarterly goals for yourself, and checking in weekly before setting your weekly goals allows you to keep alignment week over week to what really matters for the quarter.

-It’s great to do this on Friday for two reasons:
+It’s great to do this on Friday for two reasons.

 I realized at some point as a CEO that the only person in the company with an overbearing asshole boss was me.

+Identifying one wish for the weekend is a way to set an intention for your own recovery.
+Athletes take recovery very seriously.
+Being intentional about your rest and play can offer the same dividends.
 We work to support our lives.
-Even if you care most about performance and your company working, you will find great dividends in intentional rest.
-Setting an intention for the weekend, or for any block of time off, will help you transition to that time and use it in the way that is most helpful to you.
+Even if you care most about performance, you will find great returns in intentional rest.
+Setting an intention for the weekend helps you actually transition into that time and use it in the way that most restores you.

 entrepreneurshipleadershipburnouthabitsroutines